math123456789/mko/README.md

 |3|Nandan|Ambala|505210|India|
 |4|kalyan|New York|003695|United States|

-The following SQL statement selects all orders with Customer information:
+The following SQL sQuery selects all orders with Customer information:

 SELECT Orders.OrderID, Customers.CustomerName
 FROM Orders